-In this filing, the Company requests approval of its 2015 natural gas CIP Tracker account, incentive earned for 2015 natural gas program performance, and the 2016/2017 natural gas CIP Adjustment Factor.
+In this filing, the Company requests approval of its 2015 electric CIP Tracker account, incentives earned for 2015 electric program performance, and the 2016/2017 electric CIP Adjustment Factor.

-In support of this request, we provide as Attachment A to this filing, an excerpt from our 2015 CIP Status Report, which we have submitted concurrently to the DER in its entirety.1 This Status Report provides the detail behind our 2015 electric and natural gas program costs and achievements.
+In support of this request, we provide as Attachment A to this filing, an excerpt from our 2015 CIP Status Report, which we have submitted concurrently to the DER in its entirety.
+This Status Report provides the detail behind our 2015 electric and natural gas program costs and achievements.
 Attachment A to this filing contains the following excerpts from our Status Report that outline our 2015 results:

-- Executive Summary, pages 1 to 6. - 2015 CIP Trackers (Conservation Cost Recovery Report), pages 21 to 24. - 2016/2017 CIP Adjustment Factor (2015 CIP Adjustment Factor Report), pages 25 to 31.
+- Executive Summary, pages 1 to 6. - 2015 CIP Trackers (Conservation Cost Recovery Report), pages 21 to 24. - 2016/2017 CIP Adjustment Factor (2015 CIP Adjustment Factor Report), pages 25 to 31. - 2015 Financial Incentive (Cost-Effectiveness & Performance Mechanism Report), pages 32 to 39.